Everyday actions to tackle climate change

 Someone laying loft insulation

 The latest UK Climate Projections (UKCP18) indicate that there is a greater chance of hotter, drier summers and warmer, wetter winters in the UK in future.
-Source
+Adapting your home will help reduce the impact of these changes.

 What's involved?